openenclave/openenclave/tests/README.md

 # Test mechanics

 This sub-tree is build with the "NDEBUG" C preprocessor macro undefined, even for debug builds.
-This allows assert() to be used as a simple check, and is the general paradigm in all tests.
+This allows OE_TEST() to be used as a simple check, and is the general paradigm in all tests.

 Some tests can only be run in certain environments and fail in others.
 It is